-- The driver(s) age, gender and claims history - · Information about your car including its age, make and model - Where your car is parked - · Whether you pay by instalments or not - Approximate distance your car is driven per year.
+- The driver(s) age, gender and claims history - Information about your car including its age, make and model - · Where your car's parked - Whether you pay by instalments or not - Approximate distance your car's driven per year.

 What about government taxes and charges?